awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 Use [markdown syntax](http://commonmark.org/help) to format text using bold font, lists, and heading levels, and other options\.
 Amazon Chime also supports sending code blocks\.
 For more information, see [Sending markdown messages](#send-chat-markdown) and [Sending code blocks in messages](#send-chat-code)\.

 **Emoji and \.gif support**
-To insert an emoji in the chat window, choose **Pick an emoji** next to the chat input field\.
+To insert an emoji in Amazon Chime chat—not the chat in a meeting—choose **Pick an emoji** next to the chat input field\.
 You can also choose **Attach a file** to upload a saved \.gif file into the chat input field and play it inline, or use markdown to display \.gif files from the web\.
-You also use markdown to send emojis in a meeting chat\.
-Currently, the **Chat** pane doesn't provide an emoji picker\.
+You can also send emojis in chat messages during meetings, but the method you use depends on your machine and how you run Chime\.
+If you run the Amazon Chime desktop client on a PC or a Mac, you use *emoji codes*, words or numbers surrounded by colons\.
+If you run Amazon Chime in a browser, or on iOS and Android machines, you use an emoji picker\.
 For more information about using markdown, see [Sending markdown messages](#send-chat-markdown)\.
+For more information about using emoji codes in meeting chats, see [Adding emojis to in\-meeting chat messages](add-meeting-emojis.md)\.

 **Drag and drop files**
 Drag and drop files into the chat pane, or copy and paste images directly from your clipboard\.

 ## Sending markdown messages<a name="send-chat-markdown"></a>

-To send an Amazon Chime chat message using [markdown syntax](http://commonmark.org/help), type `/md` followed by a space at the beginning of your message\.
+To send an Amazon Chime chat message using [markdown syntax](http://commonmark.org/help), enter `/md` followed by a space at the beginning of your message\.
 Compose your message using markdown syntax\.
 Press **Enter** to send\.

 The following example demonstrates how to format an Amazon Chime chat message using markdown syntax\.